Philanthropy and activism of Madonna: Political

-According to Lucy O'Brien, Madonna inherited the sense of justice and inclusive politics from her Italian paternal grandfather Gaetano Ciccone, who assisted in organizing a brief but "crippling strike" at the Aliquippa mill in the summer of 1937 which resulted in an improvement in the lives of the workers.
+According to Lucy O'Brien, Madonna inherited the sense of "justice and inclusive politics" from her Italian paternal grandfather Gaetano Ciccone, who assisted in organizing a brief but "crippling strike" at the Aliquippa mill in the summer of 1937 which resulted in an improvement in the lives of the workers.
 She wrote an article to the inaugural issue of political-targeted magazine George in 1995.
 She participated in the first Rock the Vote campaign in 1990 to encourage young audiences to practice the suffrage.
 Mentioning Madonna's video, Liana Satenstein from Vogue commented that the campaign's videos of the 1990s are "special".
 In 1996, MTV's "Choose or Lose" used the Madonna video again.

 Madonna voiced her concern about George W. Bush foreign policy with the invasion of Iraq.
 By 2004, she commented: "There's global terror everywhere and it's absurd to think you can get it by going to one country and dropping tons of bombs on innocent people".
 She also called Nicolás Maduro a fascist.
-But while Madonna criticized some politicians, she received responses from some of them or their representatives.
-She was notoriously "attacked" by Russian politicians for her gay rights advocacy and support for Pussy Riot.
-Madonna also received "criticism and threats" from the National Rally party in France when she denounced the rise of xenophobia and extreme-right movements in France and Europe, and for her critics to Marine Le Pen.
+She received responses from some politicians or representatives.
+She was notoriously criticized by Russian politicians for her gay rights advocacy and support for Pussy Riot.
+Madonna also received criticism from the National Rally party in France when she denounced the rise of xenophobia and extreme-right movements in France and Europe, and for her criticism to Marine Le Pen.

 She openly supports the Democratic Party in her home country.
-Madonna has expressed her support for presidential contenders or presidents such as Bill Clinton, Barack Obama, Joe Biden and Hillary Clinton, while also encouraging her audience to practice the vote.
+Madonna has expressed her support for presidential contenders, and other political figures, including Bill Clinton, Barack Obama, Joe Biden and Hillary Clinton, while encouraged her audience to practice suffrage.
 During her support of Hillary Clinton's presidential campaign in 2016, she held a surprise concert at Washington Square Park in New York on the final day of US election campaign, which The Guardian's Emma-Lee Moss described as an "astonishing concert".
 It was streamed live on Facebook.
 She also "famously" promised oral sex to Hillary voters.